- MSc Economics Scholarships

 These are available to non-EU research students, and if successful you will be awarded the difference between Home and Overseas fees.
 For further information please visit the Universities UK website.

 The main source of funding for overseas students is the British Council – please contact them when applying for your course for more information.

-Loans of up to £10,000 will be available for students aged under 60 wishing to undertake a postgraduate taught masters in any subject.
+Loans will be available for students wishing to undertake a postgraduate taught masters in any subject.
 A separate PhD loan of up to £25,000 has also been announced to fund doctorates and research masters degrees.
 Details of the PhD loan scheme are yet to be confirmed so keep an eye on the website below.